Middle School Writing

 - They learn the different writing forms, including summarizing what they’ve learned and read, critiques of other students’ work, essays, laboratory reports, and research papers.

 A good site for middle school grammar lesson plans is Better Lessons Plans.
-(It also covers all the writing techniques listed below)
+(It also covers all the writing techniques listed below) If you can’t tell your adverb from your adjective and never really understood preposition, check out Grammar Untied’s Grammar Topics.
+They’ve got a 10-week curriculum if you want a systematic approach, and plenty of practice grammar quizzes.

 Parents can learn more about writing techniques in John Collins’ Twelve Assignments Every Middle School Student Should Write.